Grant login requests from your MYKI app.

 How can MYKI log me into accounts on my computer?

 MYKI pairs with your computer via the MYKI browser extension that is installed in your web browser of choice or the MYKI Desktop app.
 You connect the apps together by scanning a QR code with your smartphone camera (Pairing The MYKI App) or by typing a pairing code.
-This creates a P2P encrypted link between the MYKI app and the MYKI browser extension which allows your phone and computer to securely exchange passwords and other sensitive data.
+This creates an encrypted end-to-end link between the MYKI app and the MYKI browser extension which allows your phone and computer to securely exchange passwords and other sensitive data.
 Scanning a QR code is an optical way of transferring information between your phone and your browser which ensures that the encryption key is never exchanged over the Internet.
 Any intruder trying to intercept your network communication would not be able to decrypt the data being transmitted.
 Whenever the MYKI extension detects that you need to login to an account in your browser (when you visit https://gmail.com for example and you are logged out), it sends a login request to your smartphone via push notification.
 You can grant access from your phone by hard pressing on the notification and authenticate yourself with your fingerprint, a pin code or even faceID.
 This will encrypt your Gmail password and securely send it to your computer.
 The extension will then decrypt this password and fill the login form online logging you in successfully.

 Can MYKI log me into apps and websites on my phone?